thomaslule/twitch-channel/README.md

 A small library to listen to various events that can happen on a twitch channel (chat messages, hosts, donations, raids, subscriptions…)

-You just have to provide the config options and make your app reachable from the internet, this library connects to the chat, subscribes to webhooks, listen to streamlabs socket.
+You just have to provide the config and make your app reachable from the internet, this library connects to the chat, subscribes to webhooks, listen to streamlabs socket.
 It provides a nice abstraction layer for the various twitch APIs.

 ## The good things